-Tana Mongeau Details Suicidal Thoughts & Xanax Addiction in New Video
+Tana Mongeau Details Her Addiction to Xanax in Revealing New Video

 After coming to this realization, she says she moved out of her home, "because every day there were like forty people from MTV at my house and I felt like I couldn't even live in my house."
 She adds that she felt like a "zoo animal on display" with all those people around.

 Upon moving into an apartment away from the crew, she focused on her desire to "change my life" by improving her physical and mental health in every possible way.
-Before then, her nose was "bleeding every day" and she was "exhausted."
+By that point, her nose was "bleeding every day" and she was "exhausted."

 Months have passed and the star isn't perfect, but she says she's "finally in a place to be a role model."
 This is part of the reason why she's going to open up more about her depression and health, because she hopes to "encourage" others to get the help they need.